Eastern Premier Soccer League Social Media Policy

 - Fines and Penalty for Social Media Policy Violations:

 Posting, transmitting or displaying any content on social media is an extension of the playing field/pitch.
-As such, any inappropriate content that is considered in violation of the Social Media Policy by the ENYSSA will be viewed as if the comments were made on the field and dealt with in a manner that the ENYSSA views as appropriate within their discretion.
+As such, any inappropriate content that is considered in violation of the Social Media Policy will be viewed as if the comments were made on the field and dealt with in a manner that the League or state association views as appropriate within their discretion.

-Multiple violations by any person will be dealt with and viewed in an appropriate matter in the sole discretion of the ENYSSA.
+Multiple violations by any person will be dealt with and viewed in an appropriate manner in the sole discretion of the League or relevant state association.